patrick-cullen/env-title/README.md

 Now just replace your `<title>` tags with `<x-env-title>` blade components, and you're good to go.

+## Installing Dev Versions

+When installing dev versions of this package be sure to change the "minimum-stability" property in your project's composer.json file to "dev".

 <!--
 You can publish the config file with: